Non-profit group cleared trash from homeless camp in Chicopee

 CHICOPEE, Mass.
-(WWLP)- A new non-profit group removed piles and piles of trash at this homeless camp in Chicopee along the Connecticut River on Saturday.
+(WWLP)- A new non-profit group removed piles and piles of trash at a homeless camp in Chicopee along the Connecticut River on Saturday.

 “Make MA Fishing Spots Great Again” volunteers clean up ponds, rivers, and other fishing spots across Massachusetts.
 Brett Richards put the Chicopee cleanup effort into action after seeing residents talking about it on Facebook.